mchung/heroku-buildpack-wordpress/README.markdown

 ## Overview

+The buildpack relies on a specific Wordpress project template.

 Fork [Wordpress on Heroku](http://github.com/mchung/wordpress-on-heroku), add your favorite theme and plugins, then deploy to Heroku.

 For an enhanced Heroku experience, enable the following plugins: